-Although S.12(c) of the amended law states that "the Auditor-General shall submit an annual follow-up report on the implementation of audit recommendations and the implementation of recommendations made by the State House to the State House of Assembly", there is no evidence
+Although S.12(c) of the amended law states that "the Auditor-General shall submit an annual followup report on the implementation of audit recommendations and the implementation of recommendations made by the State House to the State House of Assembly", there is no evidence the stated annual follow-up report on the implementation of audit recommendations for 2021 financial year was submitted to the State House of Assembly by the Auditor-General for Borno State.

-No Evidence of Performance Audit for 2021
+No Evidence of Performance Audit for 2022

-The Office of the Auditor-General for Borno State did not show any proof it conducted performance audit on government programs/projects/policies for the 2021 financial year.
+The Office of the Auditor-General for Borno State did not show any proof it conducted performance audit on government programs, projects, or policies for the 2022 financial year.